-Your Airstream is equipped with a TV/DVD combination unit and a radio with built-in Bluetooth.
-Please refer to the documentation included in your owner's packet for instructions on their use.
+Your Airstream has a 12V flat-screen TV with an HDMI port (for adding a Bluray/DVD player or streaming device when internet access is available), and a radio with built-in Bluetooth.
+Please refer to the manufacturer's information in your owner's packet for instructions on their use.

-TV Antenna
+TV/Radio Antenna